THE TEN WORDS

 9) "You shall not bear false witness against your neighbour".

-The ninth commandment is phrased in a legal sense.
-It speaks not only of being truthful, but teaches the spiritual principle of justice.
+The ninth commandment uses legal terminology.
+It speaks not only of being truthful, but also teaches the spiritual principle of justice.
 Matthew 12:18 speaks thus of Christ: "Behold!
 My Servant whom I have chosen, My Beloved in whom My soul is well pleased!
-I will put My Spirit upon Him, And He will declare justice to the Gentiles".
+I will put My Spirit upon Him, and He will declare justice to the Gentiles".
 All who are led by God's spirit likewise "declare justice".
-Acts 8:33 also speaks of Christ: "In His humiliation His justice was taken away".
+Acts 8:33 also says of Christ: "In His humiliation His justice was taken away".
 How was His justice taken away?
 By bearing false witness against Him.

 10) "You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife, nor his male servant, nor his female servant, nor his ox, nor his donkey, nor anything that is your neighbor’s".